orblivion/ntfy/.sandstorm/README_DETAILS.md

 #### Option: private topics

-The best way to implement private topics is for all topics to be have a policy of being write-only, and give the user's ntfy app (and scripts) full read/write access (i.e. ntfy's "admin" role, not the same as the "Admin API" mentioned elsewhere). https://docs.ntfy.sh/config/#access-control That way only the user's clients can read all of the messages, and all services can only write them.
+The best way to implement private topics is for all topics to be have a policy of being write-only, and give the user's ntfy app (and scripts) full read/write access (i.e. ntfy's "admin" role for users). https://docs.ntfy.sh/config/#access-control That way only the user's clients can read all of the messages, and all services can only write them.

 The first benefit is that it will disuade malicious services you've connected to (i.e. a bad Mastodon server) from piggybacking on your grain for its own purposes.
 They can still write to arbitrary channels, but they can't read any of the messages that they wrote.
 This would make it pretty useless to them, and hopefully remove any incentive to bother writing.

 The second benefit is that the user would be safe to use easy-to-guess channel names ("alerts", "camera", etc) for their scripts.
 (Though, bad actors could still write to them, but they'd have no idea if you're subscribed to them.)

 To give the client full permission, we would need to set it up with a password or a token.
 For convenient ntfy client setup, we could present a token to users along with API key in the offer template.
 Ntfy seems to store tokens in cleartext anyway (you can query for them), so we can generate it once and show it to the user as many times as we need.
 For the web UI to read topics, we could just automatically log in with the same token (though maybe that's less secure than the original ntfy).
-We could maybe just write the token to a tmp folder and use Caddy's file_server to avoid writing a whole new server for the Admin API (unless we're writing one anyway for other reasons).
+We could maybe just write the token to a tmp folder and use Caddy's file_server to avoid writing a whole new server for the Extra API (unless we're writing one anyway for other reasons).
 We should probably disable any special endpoints that use the token though, such as password changing.

 But there are two fatal problems with this:

 Firstly, there are two ways to pass passwords and tokens in with requests: auth header or auth GET parameter. https://docs.ntfy.sh/subscribe/api/#authentication Since we can't pass auth headers into Sandstorm, we'd need our clients to go with the auth parameter.
 However, it seems like our main client, the Android app, [goes with the header](https://github.com/binwiederhier/ntfy-android/blob/f70c000b5615c52b3afaf3fb165cbead68ef2e4f/app/src/main/java/io/heckel/ntfy/msg/ApiService.kt#L187).
 While there may be other clients (and users might write their own), the benefit of private topics would be very limited.

 Secondly, while we could log in via the web interface, the subscribed topics are stored client side, which will get periodicaly wiped due to how Sandstorm works.
-Though, we could perhaps persist the topic subscriptions as well using the Admin API, though again maybe that's less secure than the original ntfy.
+Though, we could perhaps persist the topic subscriptions as well using the Extra API, though again maybe that's less secure than the original ntfy.

 For now I am skipping this.
 If users are interested in *limited* private topics for use with other clients (including home-made ones), let me know and I can try to figure that out.